matemeglecz/pix2pix-heart-mri/README.md

 <br><br><br>

+# Pix2Pix for Heart MRI synthesis

+!!!
+The original code is located at [CycleGAN and pix2pix in PyTorch](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix) !!!

+The code is modified to work with dicom images and to train a model to generate heart MRI images from a segmentation mask.
+The SeDataset class contains the code for reading the dicom images and the segmentation masks.
+It's implementation is based on the class located at the `mapping_dataset.py` file.
+For the SeDataset the helper functions are located in the `mapping_utils.py` file.

+The original `util\visualizer.py` and `util\util.py` file is modified to work with dicom images, images are saved in the bone colormap.

+The `test.py` file is modified to log its results to wandb and to calculate the frechet inception distance (FID) and kernel inception distance (KID) between the generated images and the real images.

+The `train.py` file is modified to save the last model to wandb.

+The `requirements-gpu.txt` file contains the required packages to run the code with CUDA 11.6.

+The `requirements-joker.txt` file contains the required packages to run the code with CUDA 10.2.

+The docker image built from the `Dockerfile` file contains the required packages to run the code with CUDA 11.6.

+The `Dockerfile-joker` file contains the required packages to run the code with CUDA 10.2 on centOS 7.

+The `Dockerfile-joker-ubuntu` file contains the required packages to run the code with CUDA 10.2 on ubuntu 18.04.

 # CycleGAN and pix2pix in PyTorch

 **New**:  Please check out [contrastive-unpaired-translation](https://github.com/taesungp/contrastive-unpaired-translation) (CUT), our new unpaired image-to-image translation model that enables fast and memory-efficient training.